 Is Windows Defender good enough?

-Short answer is yes.
+The short answer is yes.
 It is good enough to block most malware and viruses.
-It is also constantly updated by Microsoft.
-Though it’s best to partner it with Malwarebytes or CyberReason Ransomfree.
+It is also updated continuously by Microsoft thought it’s best to partner it with Malwarebytes or CyberReason Ransomfree.

 What happens to Windows Defender if I install another antivirus program?

-Windows Defender takes a back seat and enter a passive mode or a disabled mode.
+Windows Defender takes a back seat and enters a passive mode or a disabled mode.
 Passive mode is entered if the organization is enrolled in Microsoft Defender Advanced Threat Protection.

 Depends on how secure you want to be.
 Not all antivirus solutions can catch everything.
 Some malware may get past your antivirus but can get caught by Malwarebytes or vice versa.